-We’ve taught you how to trim your neckline, but knowing how to trim your cheek line is equally as important—especially if your beard resembles the wolf man’s.
+We’ve already learned how to trim our necklines, but knowing how to trim your cheek line is equally as important — especially if your beard resembles the wolf man’s.
 Below, you’ll find a quick-and-easy guide for getting your cheek line just right, as provided by Travis Fields, Dollar Shave Club’s resident shaving expert.

 Step #1: Let It Grow

 “First things first: Everyone’s cheek growth is different, which is why it’s important to let your beard grow out to a state of fullness before pulling out the electric clippers,” Fields explains.
 “That way, you’ll know exactly what you’re working with [and whether you even need to trim your cheek line in the first place].”
 In fact, you might have the option of leaving your cheek line au natural, which makes both your beard and face look bigger, something that could be especially helpful if you feel like you have a small head (for what it’s worth, we think your head is the perfect size).

 Step #2: Form Guidelines

 “Draw imaginary lines from the tops of your earlobes (or the back of your sideburns, where your beard growth begins) to the corner of your mouth,” Fields says.
 If you don’t feel comfortable eyeballing it, use your finger and a bit of shave lather to trace said guidelines, rounding off the transition from your side burns to the proposed cheek line to avoid any unnaturally sharp angles.
 People usually tend to shave their cheek line too low, so consider setting it a little higher than you might expect — worse comes to worst, you can always shave it lower later.

 Step #3: Trim, Then Shave